Varieties of Pepper Plants

 many small yellow, red, and brown sweet peppers.The plants grow about 24

-Color Mix bell - A packet of these seeds will reward you with
+Color Mix Bell - A packet of these seeds rewards you with a

 Cubanelle - This large sweet pepper is excellent for frying.
 Fruit